-Building property riches from scratch can be daunting, yet it need not remain an elusive dream.
-Iain Hopkins looks at how to develop an investment strategy and how to obtain finance for that crucial first investment purchase.
+Building an investment property portfolio from scratch can be a long and daunting process, but it shouldn't be an elusive dream.
+Iain Hopkins looks at how to develop a property investment strategy and how to obtain finance for that crucial first investment purchase, and the first step towards an investment property portfolio.

 Why do today what you can put off until tomorrow?
 If every residential property investor lived by that mantra they would likely still be enviously looking on from the sidelines as their friends and relatives jumped on the investment bandwagon.
 Perhaps that’s what you’re doing right now – because there’s always something else to save for, a better paid job to land, and of course, interest rates could always be more favourable…